Towards a mathematical theory of trajectory inference: Introduction

-\paragraph{Potential-driven dynamics} Solutions of the SDE \eqref{eq:diffusion_drift_sde} are not in general characterized by their temporal marginals.
+Solutions of the SDE~\eqref{eq:diffusion_drift_sde} are not in general characterized by their temporal marginals.
 For example, if the drift $\bvec{v}$ induces a periodic motion, then the distribution of cells may be constant in time even though the individual cells themselves move.
 We refer to \cite{weinreb2018} for an exhaustive discussion on this issue.
 To remove this identifiability problem, as in \cite{weinreb2018}, we require the velocity field $\bvec{v}$ to be the gradient of a smooth time-dependent potential function, which we denote by $\Psi$.
-This requirement can be justified by its simplicity, but also by Theorem \ref{thm:SDE_min_KL} below which shows that the assumption makes the law of the SDE identifiable from the temporal marginals via an elegant variational characterization.
-Moreover, it is consistent with the assumption of a Waddington's landscape.
-In short, we consider $\P$ the law of the SDE
+This requirement can be justified by its simplicity, but also by Theorem~\ref{thm:var_char} below which shows that the assumption makes the law of the SDE identifiable from the temporal marginals via an elegant variational characterization.
+Moreover, it is consistent with the assumption of a Waddington’s landscape.
+From a probabilistic point of view, as we allow for a \emph{time dependent} potential, it corresponds to an assumption of instantaneous reversibility~\cite{ge2006reversibility}).